Blazemeter/taurus/site/dat/docs/Grinder.md

 # Grinder Executor

-## Specific Notes
+## Notes
-Grinder supports next taurus execution parameters: `concurrency`, `ramp-up`, `hold-for` and `iterations` (all except of `throughput`).
-As duration sends to every worker, you'll get the same ramp-down together with `ramp-up`.
-Also you set up limit of iterations for every process so effective limit can be up to `concurrency` * `iterations` (it depends of start and shutdown processes).
+Grinder supports following taurus execution parameters: `concurrency`, `ramp-up`, `hold-for` and `iterations` (all except of `throughput`).
+As duration is sent to every worker, you'll get the same ramp-down together with `ramp-up`.
+When you configure limit of `iterations`, it applies to every worker so effective limit can be up to `concurrency` * `iterations` (it depends on start and shutdown processes).
-All parameters are set up with .properties file, so they will work for your script too (not for generated script only).
+All parameters are passed with .properties file, so they will work for your script too (not for generated script only).

 ## Module settings
  - `path`: "/somepath/folder/"